fritzsedlazeck/fritzsedlazeck.github.io/_posts/2025-9-9-hackathon-is-perfect.md

 tabs: true
 ---

-# 🎉 The 2025 Structural Variation Hackathon: Science, Code, and a Lot of Coffee

 From August 27–29, the 7th Structural Variation Hackathon brought together a truly global crowd of computational biologists, geneticists, and software developers.
 People joined from every continent (yes, even that one 🐧), with 162 registered, 130 admitted, and around 100 brave souls actively hacking their way through three days of data, code, and collaboration.